opentitles/client/README.md

 If you would like to contribute to the list of media being tracked, please check the [wiki](https://github.com/Fdebijl/OpenTitles/wiki) for instructions on formatting a news website for this list.
 If you can't be bothered to figure that out, you can simply click the extension icon when it's installed - a window will pop up with a form to suggest the website you're currently on should be tracked by OpenTitles.

 'History' logo by Sugeng Santoso

+### FAQ

+**Why does Chrome say this extension needs to read my browser history?**
+The '[tabs](https://developer.chrome.com/extensions/tabs)' permission is required for the popup to know which website you're looking at, so that it can tell whether the OpenTitles API is already tracking that website or not.
+This is the only part of the tabs API that is used by this plugin, it does not actually read your browser history (you may verify this by viewing ot_script.js in your installation).